 In any case, neutered or not, it’s pretty normal for accidents to occur when you have pets.
 If you’ve discovered rabbit pee on your mattress, don’t fret.
 Check out these common cleanup methods that will have your mattress pee-free and smelling fresh again in no time.
 Most of the time, all you’ll have to do is arm yourself with a few simple household items.

 Note: Make sure you remove all bedding before trying any of the below methods.
 We’ll be working only on the mattress.
-Bedding can be washed as normal.
+The bedding can be washed as normal.

-How to Get Rabbit Pee Out of a Mattress (4 Tips)
+The 4 Tips on How to Get Rabbit Pee Out of a Mattress

 1. Water and White Vinegar